UNISON RESEARCH MAX MINI Review – More Than Mini

 UNISON RESEARCH MAX MINI Review

-Bass rolls down below 150Hz to best suit placement against a real wall.
-The forward firing ports, tuned to 60Hz (red trace) will add some extra heft and power to low bass.
-Cut off below 50Hz is fast, so no sub-sonics.
-This is not a bass heavy design.
+The bass rolls down below 150Hz to best suit placement against a real wall.
+The forward firing ports, tuned to 60Hz (red, trace) will add some extra heft and power to low bass Cut-off below 50Hz is fast, there are no sub-sonics.
+This is not a bass-heavy design.

-Sensitivity was very high for a compact loudspeaker, delivering 91.5dB sound pressure level at 1metre, from 1 Watt input – comparable to big floor standers.
-Amplifiers of 9 Watts or more would suit and 40 Watts enough to go very loud.
+Sensitivity was very high for a compact loudspeaker, delivering 91.5dB sound pressure level at 1 meter, from 1 Watt input – comparable to big floor standers.
+Amplifiers of 9 Watts or more would suit, and 40 Watts is enough to go very loud.

 Impedance was high at 9 Ohms when measured with pink noise, so the Max Mini is an easy load, undemanding of current.

 Raised upper midband output will give a bright and forward sound.
-Bass has been tailored for use close to a rear wall.
-Sensitivity is extraordinarily high, just a few Watts needed to go very loud.
+The Bass has been tailored for use close to a rear wall.
+Sensitivity is extraordinarily high; just a few Watts needed to go very loud.

 VERDICT